bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 **This feature is only available for chrome / edge / firefox**

+**This will be only possible when browser is created by Selenium.
+When attaching to an existing browser, feature won't be available**

 In case you want to add this downloaded file to the report, you can do

 `logger.logFile(file, "some description")`